 Honestly Healthy for Life, by Natasha Corrett and Vicki Edgson

 When you go out to dinner, how do you navigate the menu?
-What are your tips for healthy eating at restaurants?

 I tend to ask if things have sugar or dairy in (many Asian fusion places have sugar in their dishes, which is annoying).
 I don’t eat meat and never have pudding (which is so hard as I have a very sweet tooth!).
 I have yet to find some restaurants that make it easy and a pleasure to eat out.

 What is the hardest part of the day for you to avoid temptation?

 I always need something sweet after lunch and supper so have a supply of raw, dairy, sugar-free chocolate in the cupboard.
 I have also found some great recipes for lovely healthy puddings so try to make one at the weekends.
 I love CoYo (coconut yoghurt), and pile this on fruit.

 Have you ever tried a diet or detox that worked for you?

 I’ve never tried one.
 I feel like I am on a permanent detox anyway!

 I aim for yoga, a Pilates session and tennis once a week.

 Do you power up for exercise with specific foods?

 No, but I can’t do exercise feeling hungry so eat a Nakd bar or some nuts beforehand.